-- Most women want you to refer to the pregnancy as a baby, and to the miscarriage as the loss of their baby.
+- Most (though not all) women want you to refer to the pregnancy as a baby, and to the miscarriage as the loss of their baby.
 If you’re not sure what language to use, ask her what she’d prefer.

 - Terms like ‘spontaneous abortion’ or ‘products of conception’ are upsetting to most women.